 It keeps me grounded in God’s truth rather than allow myself to spiral out of control in my feelings (a.k.a.
 Satan’s lies).
 Because though it’s taken me a while to learn, I now know that feelings are not facts.

 Feelings are not facts.
 Abby Rike-Rockenbaugh

-Before I share my favorite bible verses to help calm your nerves, hop on over to our Free Community Library (or subscribe to our newsletter below) and download our Blank Scripture Cards so you can write the calming verses below and tuck them in your pocket for those times your fears get the best of you.
+Before I share my favorite bible verses to help calm your nerves, hop on over to our Free Community Library and download our Blank Scripture Cards so you can keep these calming verses close for those times your fears get the best of you.

 10 Bible Verses to calm your nerves